-In this one-hour examination, students will be required to answer one question from a choice of four, covering any aspect of the course content.
+Students will be required to answer one question from a choice of four, covering any aspect of the course content.

 Formative assessment and feedback

-Students will receive verbal feedback on their topic understanding, ideas and critical thinking from the lecturer, and from each other, during in class discussions.
+Students will receive verbal feedback on their topic understanding, ideas and critical thinking from the lecturer, and from each other, during in-class discussions.
 At the beginning of each lecture, students will be given 2 to 3 questions which will be discussed as a group to test and provide formative feedback on their understanding of the previous weeks' material.
 The module convenor will engage with the SurreyLearn discussion board and respond to queries or issues that arise there.